hadoooooouken/qimgv-plus/README.md

 - **Simple UI & Fast**: Lightweight and extremely responsive interface.

-- **NVIDIA GPU-Accelerated Scaling (CUDA)**: Extremely smooth and high-quality zooming offloaded to your GPU, including an experimental "ULTRA" mode that filters digital noise and sharpens details in real-time.
+- **NVIDIA GPU-Accelerated Scaling (CUDA)**: Extremely smooth and high-quality zooming offloaded to your GPU, including an experimental mode that applies median noise filtering followed by Lanczos upscaling and a soft sharpening pass.

 - **Real-Time Color Adjustments**: Instant, lag-free adjustments of Brightness, Contrast, Saturation, and Hue calculated on the graphics card via shaders.
 Accessible via the right-click context menu while viewing an image.